 Notice that three of the types of accounts should have ending balances that are debit in nature and the remaining three are credit driven.

-To help you develop a keen understanding of how debits and credits affect each type of an account, this article is the first of six educating you about the effect for each type of account.
+To help you develop a keen understanding of how debits and credits affect each type of an account, this lesson is the first of six educating you about the effect for each type of account.
 The first one is assets.

 To illustrate the fact that assets have to have debit balances let’s look at the cash account.
 On day one, an investor usually starts a business by purchasing stock and paying cash.
-So the typically first entry for the financial records looks like this:
+Therefore, the typically first entry for the financial records looks like this: